 Because of their different methodological and interpretive approaches, you should not expect Watchword Type to be identical with MBTI type.
 While there is usually some commonality, sometimes the differences are very marked.

-For these reasons, it can be interesting and informative to consider the possible significance of the similarities and differences between your MBTI and Watchword types, particularly in relation to your socialized (or conscious) vs. natural (or unconscious) tendencies.
+For these reasons, it can be interesting and informative to consider the possible significance of the similarities and differences between your MBTI and Watchword types, particularly in relation to your socialized vs. natural tendencies.

 Also, because of the spontaneous nature of the Watchword Test, you may find that your Watchword Type is more variable than your MBTI Type when tested on different occasions.
 This can often give insights into your changing psychological situation.
 For example, a normally Thinking type might find that Feeling is indicated on the Watchword Test, suggesting that the Feeling function is particularly strong at this time.